-Important Information About SAT i
+Important Information About SAT

-SAT i is the most widely used admission test for colleges across the United States.
+SAT is the most widely used admission test for colleges across the United States.
 It is a general ability test that essentially measures your readiness for college.
 It is conducted and scored by College Board.
 It is also the pathway to various opportunities, scholarships and financial support schemes offered by various colleges.
-SAT i is conducted globally in various centers in three areas- reading, math and writing.
+It is conducted globally in various centers in three areas- reading, math and writing.

-SAT i doesn’t test your reasoning or knowledge, it only tests your basic skills in reading, writing and math.
+SAT doesn’t test your reasoning or knowledge, it only tests your basic skills in reading, writing and math.
 These are the things that you have learned throughout your high school.
 All the questions go through a rigorous review process before they actually appear on the test.
 Details of the three sections are as follows-

 It consists of reading comprehension and sentence correction questions.
 This section doesn’t require any particular domain knowledge, only basic grammar and vocabulary are sufficient.